 Some Romanian online customers are still reluctant towards mobile payments, and there is indeed a lack of trust in giving away information to vendors and making payments online.
 Considering this, it might seem pointless to approach a topic like cryptocurrencies as payment methods, but I believe that innovation waits for no man, and blockchain will bring a large shadow over large markets, eCommerce included.

-This year, Ecommerce Europe held the first Global eCommerce Summit in Barcelona, and blockchain and cryptocurrencies were among the topics discussed at the event.
+This year, Ecommerce Europe organized the inaugural Global eCommerce Summit in Barcelona, where discussions included topics such as blockchain and cryptocurrencies.
 That’s no surprise considering that blockchain has plenty of potential in the eCommerce market, through Bitcoin or any of the other 900 or so cryptocurrencies.
 It can and probably will impact the future of how we shop online and how ecommerce shops do business.

 Just look at it this way: online payments were revolutionary when they appeared, and they also presented a great deal of opportunity – that’s how companies like PayPal came to be and many others after it and before it.
 Digital payments and cryptocurrencies are the new revolution in online payments, a revolution that, in time, will change how users shop online and how eCommerce shops work as a business model.

 Still, there are a lot of challenges – regulations, trust, infrastructure, privacy, accessibility and so on – to get to a point where Bitcoin or any other alt-currency can become, for the lack of a better word, a mainstream payment method for eCommerce shops.

 But there’s an extra factor in play – stability.
 Is Bitcoin stable enough to be used as a payment method for online shops?
 Is any other cryptocurrency stable enough to be used for the same purpose?